MichaelVerdegaal/tsdda/README.md

 Dataset augmentation is a technique used to create and diversify your dataset, primarily to improve machine learning models.
-When we're speaking of data augmentation techniques for time-series, we can categorize them into specific categories:
+When we're speaking of data augmentation techniques for time-series, we can categorize them into specific categories (domains):

 - The time domain, which represents how a signal changes over time
 - The frequency domain, which represents the same singal, but in its underlying frequencies